 Minneapolis, MN 55455

-The letter must be accompanied by a signed Recommendation Waiver Form (available through the Graduate School online recommendation system).
-Both the letter and the form should be placed in an envelope signed across the seal by the recommender.
+If the letter is sent via physical mail, both the letter and the recommendation form should be placed in an envelope signed across the seal by the recommender.

 Your unofficial transcript from each college or university that you have attended is required.

 You are not required to provide GRE scores for admission to the History PhD program at the University of Minnesota.

 University policy requires international applicants (and domestic applicants whose native language is not English) to provide proof of English language proficiency as a condition of admission.
 More information on the English language proficiency policy and the tests that the University of Minnesota accepts can be found on the University of Minnesota Graduate School website.

 Two diversity fellowships are also available for incoming graduate students: Diversity of Views and Experiences and Interdisciplinary Center for Global Change.
 If you feel that you qualify for and would like to be considered for nomination for either of these awards, please submit a statement explaining your candidacy under Diversity Statement.